KnetAttimed/KnetAttimed/README.md

 ![Knet Attimed](Knet%20Attimed.gif)
 <h1 align="center" > Hello, I'm Knet Attimed </h1>
-<h3 align="left">I'm Medical Student but I prefer programing.
-I'm nooby ieie</h3>
+<h3 align="left">I'm Medical Student but I prefer programing b...b..but I'm a noob. ieie</h3>

-🏆 *If I have seen further than others, it is by standing upon the shoulders of giants.*
+> 🏆 *If I have seen further than others, it is by standing upon the shoulders of giants.* <br>
-                                  - Isaac Newton -
+> Isaac Newton

 ## About Me 🚀
 <h3 align="left">Kiattisak Phothawimoncharat</h3>